Biology

 BIOL-262: Human Anatomy and Physiology II

 This course is the second of a two-semester sequence of courses addressing the structure and function of the human body and mechanisms for maintaining homeostasis.
 Emphasis will be given to aspects relevant to medical science.
 The second semester will focus on endocrine, cardiovascular, lymphatic, respiratory, digestive, urinary and reproductive systems.
 The final topic will be discussion of the application of both semesters’ topics in the context of human disease.
-Prerequisite: Successful completion (C- or better) of BIOL 261 and BIOL 261L Lab.
 Corequisite: BIOL 262L lab, 1 credit hour.
 This course meets a General Education Core Curriculum requirement.
-Spring
+Spring.

 BIOL-262L: Human Anatomy and Physiology II Lab

 This course is the second of a two-semester sequence of courses addressing the structure and function of the human body and mechanisms for maintaining homeostasis.
 Emphasis will be given to aspects relevant to medical science.
-The second semester will utilize mammalian dissections, physiological experiments, histological preparations, organ models, and physiological experiments to understand human anatomy.
-Prerequisites: Successful completion (C- or better) of BIOL 261 and BIOL 261L lab.
+This lab will utilize mammalian dissections, physiological experiments, histological preparations, organ models, and physiological experiments to understand human anatomy.
 Corequisite: BIOL 262 lecture, 3 credit hours.
 This course meets a General Education Core Curriculum requirement.
 Spring.

 BIOL-290: Writing in the Life Sciences